 2. Oil and gas fields simulation laboratory

 “Petroleum and gas engineering training and research laboratory” of the Department of Petroleum Engineering has well equipped with lab tools for teaching and learning of the fundamentals of Petroleum and Gas Engineering.
 They are also used for graduate, postgraduate research and industrial consultancy work.
-The laboratory was equipped with following equipments:
+The laboratory was equipped with the following types of equipment:

-A core flood system as the main part of the Petroleum Engineering training & research laboratory is used in experiments related with education and research processes in Petroleum Engineering.
+A core flood system as the main part of the Petroleum Engineering training & research laboratory is used in experiments related to education and research processes in Petroleum Engineering.
 It is a system in which a liquid flows through a core sample at controlled pressure and temperature conditions.
 Different flow parameters are measured and monitored.
 Several types of experiments such as conventional fluid injection, chemical flooding, MEOR and permeability measurement at reservoir conditions could be performed with this apparatus.
-This is consist of a core holder which encloses the core sample, and subjects it to simulated reservoir conditions.
+This is consists of a core holder that encloses the core sample and subjects it to simulated reservoir conditions.
 It allows rapid installation or removal of core samples.

 The manual saturator permits to perform a sequence of vacuum and saturation cycles on plug size samples for laboratory researches on analysis of oil and gas reservoirs properties by students.
-The apparatus includes a plug sized core cell, a vacuum pump, a hand operated pressure pump, a saturant vacuum vessel and necessary hand operated valves and pipelines.
-As saturation of core plug are used water, brine, oil or other liquids for evaluation of reservoir porous media and its relative permeability.
+The apparatus includes a plug sized core cell, a vacuum pump, a hand operated pressure pump, a saturant vacuum vessel, and necessary hand-operated valves and pipelines.
+As saturation of core plug is used water, brine, oil or other liquids for evaluation of reservoir porous media and its relative permeability.

-This instrument composed of a high pressure and high temperature recombination cell in which oil and gas samples from well head separator are injected in a pre-defined volume, heated at a desired temperature and pressurized at pressure above the saturation pressure of the reservoir for few hours to give a homogenous mixture of the initial reservoir fluid.
-This lab instrument is used for fluid flow researches in different temperature and pressure conditions on development of oil and gas fields.
+This instrument composed of high pressure and high-temperature recombination cell in which oil and gas samples from wellhead separator are injected in a pre-defined volume, heated at a desired temperature and pressurized at a pressure above the saturation pressure of the reservoir for few hours to give a homogenous mixture of the initial reservoir fluid.
+This lab instrument is used for fluid flow researches in different temperatures and pressure conditions on the development of oil and gas fields.
 The instrument comes with a recombination cell jacketed with a heating mantel for temperature control, two displacers and a manual pump.
 Recombination of separator or surface fluids to obtain recombined reservoir fluid.